-in this post, we'll dive into the deep waters of SAP table authorizations.
+In this post, we’ll dive deep into SAP table authorizations.

 Due to the extent of this topic, we need an…